KevinDanikowski/chargebee-languages/README.md

 ## Upload Size

-Currently restricted to 1MB unzipped size and 2MB zipped size.
+(This may be fixed, it's fixed on my account) Currently restricted to 1MB unzipped size and 2MB zipped size.
 These limits need to be increased to 12MB and 3MB minimally, respectively.
 I've opened a ticket for this to be increased and will update the repo accordingly.

 ## Duplicate Keys